bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 `/a\*b/` and `new RegExp("a\\*b")` create the same expression,

-which searches for “a” followed by a literal “\*” followed by “b”.
+which searches for “a " followed by a literal “\* " followed by “b ".

 If escape strings are not already part of your pattern you can add them using `[String.replace](https://github.com/bgoonz/Cheat-Sheets/blob/Reference/Global_Objects/String/replace.html)`:

     function escapeRegExp(string) {  return string.replace(/[.*+\-?^${}()|[\]\\]/g, '\\$&'); // $& means the whole matched string}

-**The “g” after the regular expression is an option or flag that performs a global search, looking in the whole string and returning all matches.**
+**The “g " after the regular expression is an option or flag that performs a global search, looking in the whole string and returning all matches.**

 ### Using parentheses